 The extent of my knowledge of Eastbourne was that it’s for the oldies and so probably a bit boring!!
 However, we had an action packed, chocolate fuelled, fun few days there.
 We were lucky enough to be given the opportunity of a gorgeous house rental a few streets back from the beach for Newbies first holiday.
 The location was fab as we didn’t have the usual hysteria getting two rascals into car seats every time we went out.
 Unfortunately there was still the daily battle of asking Chief Rascal to put his shoes on 3,654 times every time we left the house.

 A highlight of the week was our trip to Drusillas Park.
 This place has everything, splash park, outdoor adventure playground, train ride, and animals.
 The path from the entrance leads you through the animals first.
 Our favourites were the tortoises and cotton topped monkeys, super cute.
-There are walk through exhibits that are fab for the little rascals, they can get up close with the Lemurs, Lorikeets and if your brave enough the bats!!
+There is walk through exhibits that are fab for the little rascals, they can get up close with the Lemurs, Lorikeets and if your brave enough the bats!!
 My little rascal loved the Hello Kitty tea cups and car ride in the Hello Kitty area.

 It’s pretty flat all around the park so accessible for prams and wheelchairs.
 There are plenty of options to buy food and drinks, they even have a little Costa.
 We ate at the burger place, the food has the usual theme park price tag but the chicken burger was areal piece of chicken and actually pretty good.
 There was a decent sized picnic area, with loads of picnic benches, when we go again we will save some pennies and take packed lunch.